stroxler/demo-apps/README.md

 # license

-I haven't added a LICENSE yet, but I'll be adding an Apache one when I get a chance.
-My goal is to have simple starter code that's convenient to copy-paste when first adding some functionality into a new or existing application; feel free to do so
+MIT.
+Part of the purpose of this repo is to have a bunch of minimal running examples from which anyone can copy-paste code into new or existing applications.